ZeTheNerd/github_workshop/README.md

 # github_workshop

-I wrote stuff here!
-This is also stuff!
+This repository's sole purpose is to be a 1st contact with git.